SoftED: Metrics for Soft Evaluation of Time Series Event Detection: Experimental evaluation

-It is possible to observe by Figure \ref{fig:exp11} that datasets that contained more anomalies (NAB and Yahoo) got more accurate detection results.
+It is possible to observe by Figure \ref{fig_exp11} that datasets that contained more anomalies (NAB and Yahoo) got more accurate detection results.
 It occurs as most adopted methods are designed for anomaly detection.
 Also, the number of anomaly events in their time series gives several opportunities for incorporating temporal tolerance and increasing F1.
 On the other hand, 3W and NMR datasets, containing only one or two change points per series, got a higher rate of inaccurate detections.
 These results indicate that change points pose a particular challenge for detection evaluation.
 SoftED metrics contribute by incorporating temporal tolerance whenever possible and scoring methods that could be disregarded.

-\paragraph{Experiment 2} The second experiment focuses on whether the temporal tolerance incorporated by SoftED can affect the selection of different detection methods.
-For that, we measured the number of times the use of SoftED metrics as criteria changed the ranking of the best-evaluated detection methods.
-Figure \ref{fig:exp12} presents the changes in the top-ranked methods for each time series based on the SoftED F1 metric compared to the hard F1.
-For all datasets, there were changes in the best-evaluated detection method (Top 1) in over 74\% (NMR) or at least 6\% (Yahoo) of the cases (in blue), affecting the recommendation of the most suitable detection method for their time series.
-While the most accurate results maintained their top position (in dark gray), over all adopted time series, 31\% of detection methods that could have been dismissed became the most prone to selection.
+\paragraph{Quantitative experiment 2} The second experiment focuses on whether the temporal tolerance incorporated by SoftED can affect the selection of different detectors.
+For that, we measured the number of times using SoftED metrics as criteria changed the ranking of the best-evaluated detectors.
+Figure \ref{fig_exp12} presents the changes in the top-ranked methods for each time series based on the SoftED F1 metric compared to the hard F1.
+For all datasets, there were changes in the best-evaluated detector (Top 1) in over 74\% (NMR) or at least 6\% (Yahoo) of the cases (in blue), affecting the recommendation of the most suitable detector for their time series.
+While the most accurate results maintained their top position (in dark gray), overall adopted time series, 31\% of detectors that could have been dismissed became the most prone to selection.